List of Kamen Rider OOO characters: Gamel

 Following her transformation into a Mega Greeed and subsequent destruction, Gamel's Core Medals are divided amongst the surviving Greeed until Uva eventually revives him and Mezool.
 When Kazari and Ankh (Lost) convince Mezool to join their cause, Gamel joins them out of loyalty to her.
 After Ankh recovers and gives Gamel the rest of his remaining Core Medals and Mezool is killed by Kamen Rider OOO, a grief-stricken Gamel attacks people using his Cell Medal production powers in a futile attempt to resurrect her.
 However, Kiyoto Maki damages two of Gamel's Core Medals and Shintaro Goto and Akira Date work together to permanently kill Gamel.

-In his complete form, Gamel possesses the most physical strength of the Greeed, gauntlet armored fists, gyrokinesis, can form a trunk from his face, the ability to consume inedible matter, and the ability to turn anything he touches into Cell Medals.
-Unlike the other Greeed, Gamel uses his own body to create his large animal-themed Yummy upon observing a particular behavior he wants to mimic; satiating his own desires.
+In his complete form, Gamel possesses the most physical strength of the Greeed, gauntlet-armored fists, gyrokinesis, can form a trunk from his face, the ability to consume inedible matter, and the ability to turn anything he touches into Cell Medals.
+Unlike the other Greeed, Gamel uses his own body to create his heavy mammal-themed Yummy upon observing a particular behavior he wants to mimic; satiating his own desires.
 As a result, the created Yummy are composed of a single Cell Medal.